dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**There are only two mistakes one can make along the road to truth; not going all the way, and not starting.**
+**The real opportunity for success lies within the person and not in the job.**

-Buddha
+Zig Ziglar